niko-matses/mobile-design-presentation/presentation/bonus.md

 ---

-# So, What Did You Notice?
+# So, What Trends Did You Spot?

 ---